acmiyaguchi/acmiyaguchi.me/blog/_posts/2018-06-02-remote-sensing.md

 The GPU started as a dedicated coprocessor designed to paint an image to a screen quickly.
 Designed to perform basic image manipulation tasks, they also formed the basis for general-purpose computing on GPUs.

 General-purpose computing on GPUs relies on the solid foundations of linear algebra to exploit inherent data parallelism.
-The OpenCV, computer vision software with a community of over 47 thousand, is a library for writing efficient, real-time applications.
+OpenCV, computer vision software with a community of over 47 thousand, is a library for writing efficient, real-time applications.
 [5]
 Linear operators like convolutions can be used to apply filters or kernels to images.
 Convoluting an edge-detection kernel with an image produces another image where the values represent the likelihood of being an edge.
 The TensorFlow library is another software library that was designed for machine learning.